Conversing with Charlotte Mandell

 “In a way, all language is translation;

-the ‘original’ language of mind
+we try to convey the ‘original’ language of mind

-and body into words.
+and body into words.“

-You’ve also mentioned having no need to write —would you think that your loyalty to translation may hinder your own will to write, if you were to contemplate starting from a blank page, without an original text or language as a cross-reference or interpretation?
+You’ve also mentioned having “no need to write” —would you think that your loyalty to translation may hinder your own will to write, if you were to contemplate starting from a blank page, without an original text or language as a cross-reference or interpretation?
 Creation versus re-creation.
 Would you also like to write?

 But my point is that translation is also a form of creation.
 It’s not just recreating what’s already been written—it’s creating the text anew, in my language.
 That’s why I don’t feel the need to write my own work; I feel fulfilled writing in many different voices, the voices of the authors I translate.
 It’s interesting that classical musicians aren’t usually asked if they also compose, but they’re a lot like translators, in that they play many different styles of music, and the interpretations can vary hugely from one performer to the next.